simonschiele/curriculum-vitae/README.md

 ## Container

-The Docker container used to build the CV is based on the wonderful 'latex-versions' container, maintained and documented at: https://hub.docker.com/r/raabf/latex-versions
+The Docker container used to build the CV is based on the default debian:testing image and pretty much only installs 'make' and 'texlive-full' on top.
+That is not very slim but should work for most of my latex needs.

 ## Licence